160+ Free, Nearly Free Summer Movies in Ventura County!

 FEMA Ready.gov Website Provides Emergency Preparedness Tips

-The Federal Emergency Management Agency (FEMA) launched Ready.gov in 2003 to educate and prepare Americans for emergencies, both natural and man-made.
-The site is focused on three key activities: having an emergency supply kit, making a plan and being informed.
+The Federal Emergency Management Agency (FEMA) launched Ready.gov to educate and prepare Americans for emergencies, both natural and man-made.
+Three key sections of the site are maintaining an emergency supply kit, making a plan and being informed.

 Here are FEMA's recommendations for a kit of food, water and supplies to last at least 3 days per person should rescue workers not be able to get to you right away after a disaster/emergency.

-• At least 1 gallon of water per day, per person.
+• At least 3 days of water per person, consisting of at least one gallon of water per person, per day.

 • At least 3 days of non-perishable food per person.
 Things like ready-to-eat canned items, protein or fruit bars, cereal or granola, peanut butter, dried fruit, nuts, crackers, canned juices, high energy foods, food for infants, etc.